Chayandev/fullstack_practice/Angular/notes.md

+Below is the comprehensive Angular notes document, including answers to your additional questions, formatted as a Markdown (`.md`) file.
+You can copy this content into a file with a `.md` extension (e.g., `angular_notes.md`) to use it in Markdown-supported environments like GitHub, VS Code, or other Markdown editors.

-# Angular Notes
+# Comprehensive Angular Notes

-This document provides comprehensive notes on key Angular concepts, including setup, framework comparisons, TypeScript configurations, and core features like loops, Signals, Effects, and two-way data binding.
+This document provides an in-depth guide to Angular, covering setup, framework comparisons, TypeScript configurations, core features (e.g., loops, Signals, Effects, two-way data binding), and advanced concepts like Directives, Forms, Pipes, Component Lifecycle, Services, Network Calls, Observables, and Lazy Loading.

 ## Installing Angular CLI

-The **Angular CLI** is a powerful command-line tool for scaffolding, building, testing, and deploying Angular applications.
+The **Angular CLI** is a command-line tool for scaffolding, building, testing, and deploying Angular applications efficiently.

 ### Installation
-To install the Angular CLI globally, run:
+Install the Angular CLI globally using npm:

 ```bash
 npm install -g @angular/cli
 ```

 ### Creating a New Project
-To create a new Angular project named `first-ng-app`, use:
+To create a new Angular project named `first-ng-app`:

 ```bash
 ng new first-ng-app